15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 (Mini Taurus in Swedish)

-We have the smaller version or possibly the travel version of the bigger lego game Minotaurus.
+We have the smaller version or possibly the travel version of the bigger Lego game Minotaurus.
 The bigger version is fun too.

 My kids figured this out rather quickly.
 I read the instructions to them the first few times.